Is Wild Orange Essential Oil Safe for Your Skin? Yes!

 Avoid old or expired essential oils

-To reduce the risk of irritation, old, or expired wild orange essential oil should be avoided.
+To reduce the risk of irritation, old, or expired orange essential oil should be avoided.

 Properly dilute essential oils

-Wild orange essential oil should always be properly diluted when used for skincare, with safety ranges suggested between 0.1 - 3%.
-Wild orange essential oil should never form more than 5% of the final cosmetic product, as this increases the risk of potential irritation.
+Orange essential oil should always be properly diluted when used for skincare, with safety ranges suggested between 0.1 - 3%.
+Orange essential oil should never form more than 5% of the final cosmetic product, as this increases the risk of potential irritation.

 Patch test essential oils